AldiRvn/note-agile/README.md

 ## Agile 12 Principles

-- Satisfying the customer is highest prioirty.
+- Satisfying the client is highest prioirty.
 - Develop software frequently with intervals between few weeks/few months.
 - Working software is the primary measure of progress more than comprehensive documentation.
 - Compete with other competitor by welcoming change requirement, even late in development.